Eber Bunker: 1803–1809: Land grants in New South Wales and death of first wife

 Later in 1803, Governor King chartered Bunker and Albion to carry the first settlers, along with stores and cattle, to Risdon Cove on the Derwent River in Tasmania.
 As part of his compensation for this voyage, Bunker received a land grant of 400 acres (162 hectares), which he named Collingwood, on Georges River near Bankstown, immediately south of the future town site of the City of Liverpool (New South Wales).

 In August 1806, after the voyage to Tasmania, he arrived in Sydney as master of the Elizabeth, bringing his wife Margrett and five children from England to live with him.
 The Bunker family home in Sydney was in the Rocks overlooking the harbor, at a place known as Bunker’s Hill.

 Bunker's wife Margrett died in March 1808.
 Apparently, this did not slow Bunker down, as in May 1808 he sailed in the brig Pegasus for New Zealand, Tongatapu and New Caledonia in search of the Harrington, which had been stolen by convicts.

-In the summer of 1809, Bunker conducted a sealing expedition off southern New Zealand in the Pegasus, where he charted Foveaux Strait.
+In the summer of 1809, Bunker conducted a sealing expedition off southern New Zealand in the Pegasus, where he charted Foveaux Strait and named Pegasus Island off Stewart Island; Pegasus was later renamed Codfish / Whenua Hou.
 William Stewart was first officer and made charts of the New Zealand coast, including Stewart Island, which was subsequently named after him.
 On his return Bunker took up a grant of 500 acres (202 hectares) at Cabramatta Creek, adjoining his Bankstown land.
 This he called Collingwood Dale.